 Marketing is no different.
 You can’t just use one tactic.
 You need to find the right mix to maximise the engagement you get with the strategy and content you’ve developed.
 This means you’ll sometimes need to seamlessly move your budget from one marketing tactic to another.
 So don’t work with an agency that specialises in just one element of the bigger picture, such as SEO.
 You need a marketing partner who can do it all and knows which parts to do when.

 And be cautious about who you choose to partner with.
 Just because someone tells you they’re a social media guru, doesn’t mean they are.
 See our blog 'Tech companies, make sure you're not making this huge marketing investment mistake' for more about this.

 This is, in fact, part of every step - but we believe it’s important enough to be called out as a step in its own right.
 Do you have people looking at all of your marketing, evaluating it regularly and working out what has been successful and what hasn’t?

 Do you have a marketing automation platform?
 Without one, ROI can be difficult to measure in marketing.
 That new lead could have come from 10 different places.
 But marketing automation works well if you want to better track what works and what doesn’t, enabling you to identify leads and business generated.

 Mogrify are a partner of several marketing automation platforms.
 Once you have reached Step 5, we believe it’s increasingly essential to use one in order to evaluate effectively and improve upon mistakes.

 We hope these steps will be of value as you start thinking about your strategy for 2019.
-If you’d like to get a quick overall view of your marketing in the all-important areas of messaging and strategy; asset creation; promotion and distribution; and evaluation and improvement, take our free marketing assessment.
-Or get in touch for a complimentary phone strategy session.
+If you’d like to get a quick overall view of your marketing in the all-important areas of messaging and strategy; asset creation; promotion and distribution; and evaluation and improvement, take our free B2B marketing assessment.